leo-jp-edwards/invest-tools/README.md

 - [ ] Add further testing
 - [ ] Make the package more generic
 - [ ] Investigate using [Polars](https://www.pola.rs/)
+- [ ] Add func to calculate number of shares to buy to achieve portfolio make up (need to take in cash total for portfolio)

 ## License